cschroed-usgs/MLR-Integration-Testing/README.md

 #### Running JMeter tests via JMeter GUI

-Once the MLR stack and the JMeter slave servers are up and running, you can run the JMeter tests via the JMeter GUI.
+Once the MLR stack and the JMeter worker servers are up and running, you can run the JMeter tests via the JMeter GUI.
 Running via the GUI is the easiest way to visualize and edit the current set of tests.

 Ensure you have JMeter >= 5.0 installed on your system and from the root project directory, issue the following command:

 `$ jmeter -p configuration/local/local.jmeter.properties`

 We use this local properties file as a source for key value pairs to override the default properties in the JMeter tests.
 The reason is that the JMeter tests include hostnames that only make sense if running the JMeter tests from within the Docker stack network that's created when the services stack is launched.
-That's what we do when we run the master/slave configuration for JMeter but when running with the JMeter GUI, we end up using the IP address of the Docker engine itself (localhost or the IP address of the docker machine VM)
+That's what we do when we run the manager/worker configuration for JMeter but when running with the JMeter GUI, we end up using the IP address of the Docker engine itself (localhost or the IP address of the docker machine VM)

 Once the JMeter GUI is loaded, you should be able to run any of the tests included in this project.

-#### Running JMeter tests headless in master/slave configuration
+#### Running JMeter tests headless in manager/worker configuration

 Each integration test also comes with a shell script that launches.
-Once you have the service stack running and healthy and you've launched the JMeter slaves, you can run the testing script for any of the included tests.
+Once you have the service stack running and healthy and you've launched the JMeter workers, you can run the testing script for any of the included tests.

 For example, to run the test for the DDOT files, ensure that the script to do so is executable and then run it: